two directions to fun in the snow…

 Why even consider a flat ski setup?

-Variety is why.
+Variety and performance is why.
 System skis tend to be focused on carving.
 Flat skis give you most everything else.
 Bumps.
 Powder.
 Woods.
 Park.
 Touring.
 Backcountry.
 Yes, flat skis can carve, though generally not as efficiently and effectively as a system ski.

 Flat skis often are lighter in weight, making them easier to maneuver quickly in the trees.
 And if you play in the park, twin tips might be in order.
 You don’t often find twins in a system ski.
 For floating powder, flat skis come in widths bordering on ridiculous.